Bauditz/Bauditz/README.md

-- 👋 Hi, I’m @Bauditz
+- 👋 Hi, I’m Lucas Gabriel Fregulia @Bauditz
-- 👀 I’m interested in learning all languages of coding.
+- 👀 I’m interested in learning Web Development and Gaming Development.
-- 🌱 I’m currently learning HTML5.
+- 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on anything that I can be useful.
-- 📫 How to reach me, you can find me on FaceBook.
+- 📫 How to reach me, you can find me on FaceBook or Linkedin.

 <!---
 Bauditz/Bauditz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.